IMSA recognises the fantastic contribution made by the shedders who have acted as advocates since the association was set up in 2011.

 These people would be asked to agree to serve for two years and will be provided with the support and direction of the volunteer coordinator and with full training and induction.

 If you are considering applying to act as a Shed Support Volunteer you will need to get the support of your own shed and of at least two other sheds in your county.
-This will need to be provided to IMSA Head Office on a proposal form.
+This will needed to be provided to IMSA Head Office on a proposal form.
+You can download the nomination form by clicking here.

 We will notify each shed in the county of the names of the people who have put themselves forward.
 If only one person applies in any county, we will invite that person to become the Shed Support Volunteer for that county.